ybrid/player-interaction/README.md

 ### skip
 Skipping current music item by replacing the rest of item's duration by an alternative item.
 The number of possible skips is limited to the available alternative contents per each item.
 Each skip iterates through the list of contents.
-Thereby, the last skip always returns to the original/main item.
+Thereby, the **last possible skip** per item always returns to the original/main item.

 #### Request
 ```http